CARA-ch/emed-service-guide/docs/transactions/iti18.md

 ### FindDocuments

-This stored query allows to search for APPC and CH-EMED-EPR documents.
-CH-EMED-EPR documents could also be searched through the [PHARM-1](Transactions/PHARM-1) transaction (it's a specialized ITI-18 transaction).
+This stored query allows to search for APPC and CH EMED EPR documents.
+CH EMED EPR documents could also be searched through the [PHARM-1](Transactions/PHARM-1) transaction (it's a specialized ITI-18 transaction).
 The parameters are matched against the corresponding `XDSDocumentEntry` metadata attributes of the documents in the registry.

 All the [parameters defined in the IHE profile](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.4.1.2.3.7.1) are supported: